renatodompieri/todos-application/README.md

 #### Next changes:

-- Make user list in the todo be functional
+- Remove third-part packages for repositories
 - Develop todo search function
-- Remove third-part packages for repositories
 - Develop delete function
+- Develop sort function
 - Develop reorder function
 - Transform constants in methods in Todo.vue
+- Completed/Incomplete button in todo status should change status as well

 ---

 # Overview

-This is a simple application created on top of Laravel 8 and Vue.js.
+This is a simple application created on top of Laravel 8 and Vue 3.

 Basically it was made only to show the Modular / Repository architecture that I like, combined with some good practices, such as feature tests,